f-droid/fdroid-website/_posts/2018-10-25-twif-27-new-servers-and-first-alpha-release-of-f-droid-1-5.md

 #### First alpha of F-Droid client 1.5 released

 F-Droid client 1.5-alpha0 is out with a new ROM feature.
-There is now [a way to preinstall F-Droid with additional repositories](https://gitlab.com/fdroid/fdroidclient/merge_requests/705).
+There is now [a way to pre-install F-Droid with additional repositories](https://gitlab.com/fdroid/fdroidclient/merge_requests/705).
 These repositories can only be added, and can't override the main f-droid.org repositories.
 Also, the user is free to disable and delete, so this is only for the initial setup.

-So for example, Lineage could supply an image with a standard F-Droid APK preinstalled, and have it preconfigured with a specific repository.
+So for example, Lineage could supply an image with a standard F-Droid APK pre-installed, and have it preconfigured with a specific repository.
 Or this could be Replicant, Fairphone, etc. This feature was designed in cooperation with Emteria, who largely implemented it, with substantial contributions from F-Droid people.

 #### F-Droid metadata cleanup